-Greg M. Epstein serves as the Humanist Chaplain at Harvard University, and is author of the New York Times Bestselling book, Good Without God: What a Billion Nonreligious People Do Believe.
-He currently serves as Vice President of the 36-member corps Harvard Chaplains.
-In 2005 Greg received ordination as a Humanist Rabbi from the International Institute for Secular Humanistic Judaism, where he studied in Jerusalem and Michigan for five years.
+In 2005, Greg received ordination as a Humanist Rabbi from the International Institute for Secular Humanistic Judaism, where he studied in Jerusalem and Michigan for five years.
 He holds a BA (Religion and Chinese) and an MA (Judaic Studies) from the University of Michigan, Ann Arbor, and a Masters of Theological Studies from the Harvard Divinity School.

-Here’s Greg talking to ABC News’ Dan Harris.
+Here’s Greg talking to ABC News’ Dan Harris about Humanism, community for the nonreligious, and being good without god.
 This interview was featured on ABC World News with Diane Sawyer and Good Morning America in 2010.

 Greg, his work, and our students and community are also featured in this April 2013 documentary produced by CBS News.